Home

 McKinsey advised government agencies to follow three basic steps to try to understand the customer experience: “putting themselves in the shoes of their customers, understanding their end-to-end customer journeys with the service, and isolating the moments that disproportionately shape their experience along the way.”

-The McKinsey report emphasized a critical difference between citizen experience and ordinary customer service: a government agency generally has to serve everyone with its mandated mission.
+The McKinsey report emphasized a critical difference between citizen experience and ordinary customer service: a government agency generally must serve everyone with its mandated mission.
 It can’t ignore some customers.
 From the customer’s standpoint, they do not have somewhere else to take their business.

 Understanding the customer journey is very important and not only customer touch points should be evaluated.
 The McKinsey report provides an example that someone may receive a good and useful answer to a specific question when contacting the I.R.S.
 Yet the entire experience may be problematic overall if the citizen had problems contacting someone who could finally give them that satisfactory answer.